 The Cabiri Programs

 The Cabiri appears at festivals and events throughout the region, including: Burien Arts-A-Glow, Arts In Nature Festival, Burien Strawberry Festival, DaVinci Days Festival, Circus of Dreams, Kirkland Uncorked, and the Moisture Festival.
-Major self-produced events include: “Gods of the Night,” “Carpathian Dawn," "Tarhun: Legend of the Lightning God" and our annual "Ghost Game" Halloween dessert theater cabaret, now in its seventh year.
-In 2014, the Cabiri will present the first installment of the TEA Trilogy - TEWAZ at the Cornish Playhouse.
+Major self-produced events include: “Gods of the Night,” “Carpathian Dawn," "Tarhun: Legend of the Lightning God" and our annual "Ghost Game" Halloween dessert theater cabaret, now in its ninth year.
+In 2014, the Cabiri presented the first installment of the TEA Trilogy - TEWAZ at the Cornish Playhouse.
 In 2015, the next installment of the TEA Trilogy - EZID will be performed June 12-20 at the Cornish Playhouse.

 The Cabiri sponsors multiple forms of education in performing arts, including workshops in mask-making, character development, physical theater, and aerial dance.
 We offer a regular series of four- to eight-week classes in trapeze, aerial silks, hoop, and aerial sling.

 Apprentice Training Program